daltskin/SmartThingsNet/docs/InstalledappsApi.md

 <a name="deleteinstallation"></a>
 # **DeleteInstallation**
-> DeleteInstalledAppResponse DeleteInstallation (string authorization, string installedAppId)
+> DeleteInstalledAppResponse DeleteInstallation (string installedAppId)

 Delete an installed app.